vertaix/LLM4Mat-Bench/README.md

 # LLM4Mat-Bench
-Codes and data used to create and evaluate LLM4Mat-Bench
+Code and data used to create and evaluate LLM4Mat-Bench